Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Tommy Pham vs. Padres Preview, Player Prop Bets - August 19

-The Arizona Diamondbacks, including Tommy Pham and his .513 slugging percentage over his past 10 games, battle starting pitcher Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.
+Tommy Pham -- batting .325 in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Yu Darvish on the hill, on August 19 at 8:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Padres.
+He had a one-hit showing in his previous game (1-for-4) against the Padres.

 Tommy Pham Game Info & Props vs. the Padres